KompleteAI/xllm/README.md

 # 1. Init Config.
 It controls the internal logic of xllm, whether to apply LoRA and so on
 config = Config(model_name_or_path="facebook/opt-350m")

-# 2. Prepare data
+# 2. Prepare the data
 train_data = ["Hello!"] * 100

-# 3. Load data
+# 3. Load the data
 train_dataset = GeneralDataset.from_list(data=train_data)

 # 4. Init Experiment.
 Putting everything you need for training together
 experiment = Experiment(config=config, train_dataset=train_dataset)

 # 5. Build Experiment.
-This step takes some time.
-Make the tokenizer initialized, the model is applied, LoRA is applied, bittsandbytes quantization is applied, etc
+# This step takes some time.
+# Make the tokenizer initialized, the model is applied, LoRA is applied, bittsandbytes quantization is applied, etc
 experiment.build()

 # 6. Run Experiment.
-This is where the model is trained and all the actions that are specified after the training
+# This is where the model is trained and all the actions that are specified after the training
 experiment.run()

 # 7. [Optional] Fuse LoRA layers.
 Works even with 4bit and 8bit bitsandbytes quantization